 The U.S. Military-Baylor University Master's Program in Nutrition is responsible for preparing innovative dietitians for current and future military roles, with an emphasis on military readiness.
-The program lasts 12 months and consists of 38 core hours (includes 9 hours of research) and up to 16 additional elective hours, which must be selected from the MS curriculum.
+The program lasts 21 months and consists of 54 core hours (includes 9 hours of research).
 The research component of the program is completed at a military medical treatment facility or medical activity under the guidance of a Ph.D.-credentialed mentor.
 Upon successful program completion, the student will be awarded a Master of Science from Baylor University.

-The practice for Army dietitians is ever expanding.
-Army dietitians have a broader scope of practice than their civilian counterparts and require proficiency in multiple areas.
-Through the course of study, students will gain in-depth knowledge in three focus areas: critical care (burns and trauma), nutrition and performance, and international nutrition (humanitarian missions).
+The practice for military dietitians is ever expanding.
+Military dietitians have a broader scope of practice than their civilian counterparts and require proficiency in multiple areas.
+Through the course of study, students will gain in-depth knowledge in the following areas: critical care (burns and trauma), nutrition and performance, international nutrition (humanitarian missions), leadership & management and research.

 Candidates for admission must hold a baccalaureate degree from an accredited college or university and have completed a Didactic Program in Dietetics (DPD) approved by the Commission on Accreditation for Dietetics Education.
 Candidates must also demonstrate a capacity for rigorous graduate study.
 Applicants must present a grade point average and scores on the GRE that are predictive of success in this program.
 For further information regarding admission requirements and waivers, contact the Program Director at 210-221-6305.
 Candidates must also meet the entrance requirements of the Graduate School of Baylor University.
-In addition, they must be a U.S. citizen and meet the medical fitness standards as prescribed by the Department on the Army.
+In addition, they must be a U.S. citizen and meet military medical fitness standards.
 They must demonstrate a capacity for graduate study as well as interest necessary to ensure productive scholarship.